icfpcontest2014/icfpcontest2014.github.io/index.markdown

 News
 ----

+* The competition has now been judged.
+We have contacted the winners: the formal announcment will be made at [ICFP](http://icfpconference.org).
+  Thanks to all contestants for their participation!
 * **GAME OVER!**
 * The full round is [nearly over](http://www.timeanddate.com/countdown/generic?iso=20140728T12&p0=1440&msg=ICFP+Programming+Contest+2014+-+End+of+Full+Round)!
 Time to get your [submission in](http://icfpcontest.org/spec-extra.html#submission-procedure)!
 Remember, you can update your submission up until the final deadline.
 * The [HALL OF FAME](hall-of-fame.html) now has some new maps, an easy and one hard one.
 I ain't afraid of no ghosts!